-If a WHEN clause is supplied, the SQL statements specified are only executed for rows for which the WHEN clause is true.
-If no WHEN clause is supplied, the SQL statements are executed for all rows.
+If a WHEN clause is supplied, the SQL statements specified are only executed if the WHEN clause is true.
+If no WHEN clause is supplied, the SQL statements are executed every time the trigger fires.

 An ON CONFLICT clause may be specified as part of an UPDATE or INSERT action within the body of the trigger.
 However if an ON CONFLICT clause is specified as part of the statement causing the trigger to fire, then conflict handling policy of the outer statement is used instead.

 Triggers are automatically dropped when the table that they are associated with (the table-name table) is dropped.
 However if the trigger actions reference other tables, the trigger is not dropped or modified if those other tables are dropped or modified.

 Triggers are removed using the DROP TRIGGER statement.

 The name of the table to be modified in an UPDATE, DELETE, or INSERT statement must be an unqualified table name.
 In other words, one must use just "tablename" not "database.tablename" when specifying the table.